Hedyjing/tic-tac-toe/README.md

 # tic-tac-toe
-A game project based in React
+- A game project based in React

-switch to gh-pages to preview demo
+- Switch to gh-pages to check demo